Beat language-learning frustration, reach your goals, and how to give a speech 6 weeks after starting to learn a language

 In order to figure out which words I was missing, I wrote several texts about language-learning on Lang-8.
 Trying to write about a topic is a very good technique for identifying the words you don't know or those you're using incorrectly.
 I also took a few private classes during which I focused on improving my pronunciation and fluency (the speed at which I could recall and string together words).
 Later I drafted a speech, again noting the words I was missing or had forgotten, I had a native speaker correct it and read the correct version several times.

-I’m bad at memorization, so I didn’t even attempt to memorize it.
+I'm bad at memorization, so I didn't even attempt to memorize it.
 Instead, I abstracted the speech the way I would a German or English speech, leaving only key words reminding me of the points I wanted to make, and then I practiced until I could elaborate on every point in Indonesian.
-Here is the final speech (with English subtitles).

 Of course my Indonesian is skewed again: I'm really good at talking about language-learning in Indonesian now, I'm okay at talking about personal things and I can't even say how good I'd be at reading something because I never touched an Indonesian text in all this time.